vuejs/rfcs/active-rfcs/0000-advanced-reactivity-api.md

 )
 ```

-Computed refs behaves like computed properties in a component: it tracks its dependencies and only re-evaluates when dependencies have changed.
+Computed pointers behave like computed properties in a component: it tracks its dependencies and only re-evaluates when dependencies have changed.

 ## Watchers